Approx. Time Difference

 - Do not open a door for a stranger.

-- Lock your room door and windows when you leave, even if only for a minute.
-Take your keys and/or entry card with you.
+- Lock your room door and windows when you leave, even if only for a minute, and take your keys and/or entry card with you.

 - Keep valuable items out of sight in a closed drawer or locked in a safe.